A-Rahil/DA-Algorithms/README.md

 # Design and Analysis of Algorithms

-This repository contains implementations of fundamental algorithms covered in the Design and Analysis of Algorithms course.
+This repository contains implementations of fundamental algorithms covered in the Design and Analysis of Algorithms course, crreated as a resource for students.

 ## Overview